nosas/blog/toonvision/multiclassification/article.md

 #### Tensorboard callback

 The `TensorBoard` callback allows us to utilize TensorBoard to visualize our model's training progress.
-This callback logs training events for TensorBoard, including:
+This callback logs training events and data, and creates the following in an interactive dashboard:

 - Metrics summary plots
 - Training graph visualization